baskargroup/MolTransformer_repo/Readme.md

 ### 1. Create a Conda Environment (Recommended)

-- 1. If you don’t already have conda, [install Miniconda](https://docs.conda.io/en/latest/miniconda.html) or Anaconda.
-If your system does not support conda but micromamba and if you have error message while testing MolTransformer, please take a look at the section: Addition Information and Notes for Installation
+1. If you don’t already have conda, [install Miniconda](https://docs.conda.io/en/latest/miniconda.html) or Anaconda.
+**If your system does not support conda but has micromamba, and if you encounter error messages while testing MolTransformer, please see the [Addition Information and Notes for Installation](#addition-information-and-notes-for-installation).**

 - 2. **Create and activate a new conda environment**
   ```bash